2016 Home Hill stabbings: Attacker

 Smail Ayad, who was 29 at the time of the murders, is a French national.
 Ayad went out drinking once a week, like many backpackers, where on Saturday nights he would travel to Ayr for rum or beer with other Frenchmen.

 Since his arrest, he has been transferred from Stuart prison to a secure mental health facility in Brisbane.

-Ayad was initially charged with Ayliffe-Chung's murder, the attempted murders of Jackson and Schultz, and a charge of animal cruelty.
+Ayad was initially charged with Ayliffe-Chung's murder, the attempted murders of Jackson and Scholz, and a charge of animal cruelty.
 An additional 12 counts of assaulting police were laid a few days later arising from his attack on the police officers who had subdued him.
 One of the attempted murder charges was upgraded to murder after Jackson died.

 On 5 April 2018, the Queensland Mental Health Court determined that Ayad was of unsound mind at the time of the killings.
 Four psychiatrists found he had paranoid schizophrenia whilst believing he was the target of an international conspiracy to kill him.
 As a result, the criminal charges were dropped against Ayad as it could not be proven he had an intent to kill.
 The court directed Ayad to be detained in The Park Centre for Mental Health for treatment.

 On 1 July 2020, coroner Nerida Wilson confirmed the preliminary findings, but also told that an inquest would be useless, since it only could come to exactly the same conclusion.
-Meanwhile, Ayad is still waiting for repatriation to France.

-In October 2021, Ayad was deported to France, at which time he was placed at a psychiatric health facility.
+In early 2021, Ayad was deported to France, at which time he was placed at a psychiatric health facility.